sergiopicascia/dscoding-projects/chi.hoang/Board_Game_Project/README.md

     - **Prior mean:** The mean of the prior belief or information.
     - **Average score:** The average score or rating given by users.
     - **Number of votes:** The total number of votes or observations.
-- In real life, there are lots of cases in which people use Bayesian Average in costume ranking, for example on movies or a specific product.
+- In fact, there are lots of cases in which people use Bayesian Average in costume ranking, for example on movies or a specific product.

 ##### Brief description about the steps:
 - Sorting the data